mozaik-association/mozaik/docs/3Mandates-module.md

 # Mandates

-The mandates module allows you to manage the mandates (political/internal/external) related to your organisation.
-Different categories of mandates are possible.
+The mandates module allows you to easily manage the different mandates and mandate categories related to your organisation:
-These three types of mandates are managed in a similar way.
-Only the data changes.

-Each gategory of mandate give you access to :
+- Political mandates (mandates related to your policial structure: Mayor, Federal Minister, Senator...)
+- Internal mandates (functions occupied within the organisation-internal structure: Chief Secretary, Financial Officer ...  )
+- External mandates (functions within an external organisation-external structure: Board Member of another organisation ...)

+Several functionalities are available in the mandates module:

+- Mandates management (consult, create, remove, edit)
-- The selection comittee
+- The selection committee
-- The statuts of the mandates
+- The status of the mandates
 - The invalidation of mandates
 - The renewal of mandates